-Once you’ve ensured the markings are in the correct place, you can begin drilling using a wood drill bit which has a steeper angle than a regular drill bit.
-Don’t choose a sharp metal drill bit as this can chip or crack the plastic.
-A stepped cone drill bit can be used to bore holes too.
+Once you’ve ensured the markings are in the correct place, you can begin drilling using a good quality HSS drill bit.
+Make sure there is a wooden block underneath to dril into, which should prevent any splitting or cracking.
 Larger holes drilled close to the edges of the panel can reduce the rigidity and strength of the panel overall, and could result in damage to the acrylic, so we don’t advise drilling holes any closer than 20mm from any edge.

 To begin, drill a small pilot hole to be completely sure the placement is correct then slowly build the size using slightly larger drill bits until the required diameter is achieved.
 We recommend supporting your panel on a table or work platform using soft grip C clamps so that the risk of bending or breaking is reduced and apply only a light pressure when drilling.
 Make sure there is a wooden block underneath to drill into, which should prevent any splitting or cracking.
 For a secure fit, drill a clearance hole through the panel and then fix the item to the wall behind – don’t use screws to fix items to the panel.
 When drilling through the acrylic, always drill into something behind it to avoid the protective vinyl pealing away from the acrylic.